October 9, 2015 - Important Change

 Quarter Final Reprieve

-In Men’s National Ranking Tournaments with a draw larger than 64, playing in a Quarter Final Reprieve is not mandatory, but the tournament director must be notified.
+In Men’s National Ranking Tournaments, playing in a Quarter Final Reprieve is not mandatory, but the tournament director must be notified.

 Men’s Players Committee